Reog: History

-Reog dancers performance in Ponorogo, Dutch East Indies, ca. 1920.
+Reog dancers performance in Ponorogo, Dutch East Indies, c.
+1920.

 The dance describe Klono Sewandono the king of Ponorogo on his journey to Kediri to seek the hand of the Princess Songgo Langit.
 On his journey he was attacked by a vicious monster called Singo Barong, a mythical lion with peacock on its head.
 Historians trace the origin of Reog Ponorogo as the satire on the incompetence of Majapahit rulers during the end of the empire.
 It describe the innate Ponorogo liberty and its opposition on centralist Majapahit rule.
 The lion represent the king of Majapahit while the peafowl represent the queen, it was suggested that the king was incompetent and always being controlled by his queen.
 The beautiful, youthful and almost effeminate horsemen describe the Majapahit cavalry that have lost their manliness.

 In society there is another version of the origin of the Reog.
 History of Reog Arts began with the revolt of Ki Ageng, a man of Majapahit Kingdom in the 15th century, where at that time the Majapahit Kingdom was under the rule of the King of Kertabhumi Bhre, the last Majapahit Kingdom.
 Ki Ageng Kutu, who held wrath against the corrupt behavior of his King, saw that the powers of the Majapahit Kingdom soon would end.
 He left the Kingdom and founded a college of martial arts in hope of raising seeds which can be held as under.
 Aware that the army was not able to compete with the Majapahit army, political messages of Ki Ageng Kutu were submitted through the performances of Reog.
 Ki Ageng Kutu utilized performance of Reog to build resistance to the Royal Society.
 In art performances Reog was shown the head of a lion-shaped mask called "Singo Barong", King of the forest that became a symbol of Kertabhumi, and it plugged up to peacock feathers to resemble a giant fan that symbolises the strong influence of the governing Chinese pronunciation of peers over all.
 Jathilan, played by a group of dancers a gemblak horses-shaped became a symbol of the power of the Kingdom of Majapahit in contrast with the power of warok.
 Red clown mask that became the symbol for Ki Ageng Kutu, alone and support the weight of the mask Singo Barong that reaches over 50 kg using only his teeth.
 Ki Ageng Kutu's Reog popularity eventually led to Bhre Kertabhumi taking action and attacking Kutu's college, the rebellion by warok was quickly overcome, and the college is prohibited to continue teaching about warok.
 But the disciples of Ki Ageng Kutu continue secretly.
 However, the performance of Reog itself is allowed to stage performances because it has become popular among the people but the storyline having a groove in which the characters of new added folktale of Ponorogo, for example like Klono Sewandono, Dewi Songgolangit, and Sri Genthayu.